manzik/cmdbench/README.md

 # cmdbench
 A quick and easy benchmarking tool for any command's CPU, memory and disk usage.
+CLI and the library functionalities are both provided.
 This is a cross-platform library.
 But using the library on linux is generally recommended.
 ## Install
 To install the library from this github repository execute the following command in your terminal: